kktse/kktse.github.io/_posts/2020-07-25-rsx-front-motion-ratios.markdown

 of spring rate on handling.

-The use of kinematic simulation allows the suspension to be analyzed in ways not possible in just a garage.
+The use of kinematic simulation allows the suspension to be analyzed in ways not possible in a typical garage.
 Simulation allows you to analyze a design without the cost and time investment of physically testing for all parameters.
 With some ingenuity and effort, these tools need not be out of reach.